tomkyle/homebrew-negatives/README.md

 # homebrew-negatives

 **Convert and process your digital film negatives.
-Bash scripts for OSX.**
+Bash scripts for Mac OS.**